Cannabis in the United Kingdom: Medical use

-Treatment must be initiated by a specialist consultant and may be continued under sharedcare by a GP or non-medical prescriber.
+Treatment must be initiated by a specialist consultant and may be continued under a shared care agreement by a GP or non-medical prescriber.
 NHS guidance states that medical cannabis should only be prescribed when there is clear published evidence of its benefit and other treatment options have been exhausted.

-Sativex is an approved cannabis-derived medicine and is indicated for the treatment of spasticity caused by multiple sclerosis and chemotherapy-induced nausea and vomiting.
-Nabilone is another cannabinoid drug that has been approved by the Medicines and Healthcare products Regulatory Agency (MHRA), but is a synthetic form of THC and not naturally derived from the plant.
-Nabilone can be prescribed to treat nausea and vomiting caused by cytotoxic chemotherapy.
+Sativex is an approved cannabis-derived medicine and is indicated for the treatment of spasticity caused by multiple sclerosis.
+Nabilone is another cannabinoid drug that has been approved by the Medicines and Healthcare products Regulatory Agency (MHRA) to treat nausea and vomiting caused by chemotherapy.
+Nabilone is a synthetic form of THC and not naturally derived from the plant.

 Cannabidiol (CBD) oil is legal for use and sale in the UK without a prescription, as long as when it is sold to the public it is not sold as medicine.
-The CBD drug Epidiolex is approved for use in the EU.
+The CBD drug Epidiolex is approved for use in the EU and can be prescribed on the NHS for children and adults with rare forms of epilepsy such as Lennox-Gastaut syndrome, Dravet syndrome and tuberous sclerosis complex (TSC).

 On 31 October 2020, it was reported that the NHS has been repeatedly refusing to fund medical cannabis for children with severe epilepsy.
 It was reported that at least twenty families are paying for private prescriptions after not being provided by the NHS.
 One family reported paying £2,000 a month for their 11-year-old daughter, who had been having up to 300 seizures a day.
 Doctors put her into an induced coma and transported her to intensive care.
 After an anonymous donation was given to one of the child's parents of £2,500, the parent bought cannabis oil for their child, who after taking it was allowed home within two days.
 The Department of Health and Social Care said more research is needed before it can routinely prescribe cannabis-based medicines.
 Peter Carroll of the campaign group End Our Pain said there are dozens more families in a similar position or unable to pay for the drugs at all.